 Much of the fear – on their part and on our part – is irrational, and is not based on knowledge, experience or reality.

 We need to understand them, what they believe, who they are and where they come from.
-Today, 1-in-5 people in the world is a Muslim, and the breakdown of statistics produces interesting details.
+Today, 1-in-5 people in the world are Muslims, and the breakdown of statistics produces interesting details.
 The majority of Muslims are not Arabs, and only 20 per cent of Muslims live in Arab countries.
 There are large communities of Muslims in the Balkans and Russia.
 The world’s largest Muslim country is Indonesia, and there are more Muslims in India than there are in Pakistan.
 The countries with the largest Muslim populations are Indonesia, India, Pakistan, and Bangladesh, with more than 100 million Muslims each.
 There are 20 million Muslims in China.
 The Middle East countries with the largest Muslim populations are two non-Arab countries, Turkey and Iran.
 On the other hand, a large minority of Arabs are Christians, and there are even Arab Jews.

 Yet, much of the fear of Muslims in the world today is based not on their religious beliefs, but is expressed in ways that are close to racism.
 We objectify them, make them “others” who are not part of “us,” and outsiders who bring nothing as gifts to us, but instead bring threats.